Reduce Waste and Warehouse Clutter: How to Stop Overstocking

 Over time, overstocking can be seriously costly to your business.

-Ultimately, overstocking (even minor overstocking) is a symptom of a more serious issue with your supply chain or inventory management processes, and keeping extra stock in your warehouse isn’t a long term solution to those problems.
+Ultimately, overstocking (even on a minor scale) is a symptom of a more serious issue with your supply chain or inventory management processes, and keeping extra stock in your warehouse isn’t a long-term solution to those problems.

 3 Top Tips to Avoid Overstocking Your Warehouse